cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/trial_install.md

 docker run -d -p 80:80 cloudifyplatform/premium-cloudify-manager-aio:latest
 ```

-It can take up to 1 minute unitl all the services in the docker container will be initiated and the manager will be up and running.
+It can take up to 1 minute until all the services in the Docker container will be initiated and the manager will be up and running.

 This will publish the web interface on port 8080.
 Verify that the {{< param cfy_manager_name >}} is running by navigating to [http://localhost](http://localhost).
 The {{< param product_name >}} login page should be displayed.
 The default username and password are both _admin_.

 ![login-page.png](/images/ui/pages/login-page.png)

-Note: the default login username and password are _admin/admin_

 ## Step 2: Activate your Trial